 Definition

-A Private Identifier shall not be a MAC Address replacement but shall be a ‘blob’ which acts as a cross-reference for the MAC Address utilized by a STA for the period of the association.
+A Private Device Identifier shall not be a MAC Address replacement but shall be a ‘blob’ which acts as a cross-reference for the MAC Address utilized by a STA for the period of the association.

-It shall contain unique identifying information for the non-AP STA and is:
+It should contain unique, identifying information for the non-AP STA within the scope of the network if provided by the non-AP STA

+.

 1) configured by the user,